 Lightning has optimized the layout for accounts and contacts, organizing the content by their primary use case: reference.
 Your sales team can locate important data efficiently, get the latest news for your customers, work smarter, keeping the data clean with field-level duplicate matching, among other functions.

 Now users can create their filters while viewing a report.
 Also, if you already have reports from Salesforce Classic, the transition is very easy, because the reports are automatically viewable in the new interface.

-When someone says Lightning, it’s common for people to think just about the new user experience, but Lightning brings even more.
+Meanwhile when someone says Lightning, it’s common for people to think just about the new user experience.
+Wrong, Lightning brings even more.
 Lightning as a platform has improved the experience for users, administrators, and developers.
-With new frameworks, Salesforce has made it significantly easier to create new pages and applications, and made data access easier to manage.
+With new frameworks, Salesforce has made it significantly easier to create new pages and applications and made data access easier to manage.

 The new Lightning architecture takes advantage of modern web stacks that are now more standards-based, with Lightning Web Components providing a layer of specialized Salesforce services.
-You no longer need a proprietary component model, proprietary language extensions, proprietary modules, etc. There are many significant benefits such as:
+You no longer need a proprietary component model, proprietary language extensions, proprietary modules, etc. For example, there are many significant benefits such as:

 - Common component model

 - Transferable skills and easier-to-find / easier-to-ramp-up developers

 - Interoperable components